Strengthen – Advocacy, Support & Education

 We evaluated and assessed new staff resources, training, orientation and programs to align with diversity, equity and inclusion best practices.

 ENGAGE – Student Voices

-We continued Undergraduate and Graduate/Professional DEI Student Advisory Boards to enlist student perspectives on campus-wide DEI plan implementation and assessment efforts.
+We developed an Undergraduate and Graduate/Professional DE&I Student Advisory Board to enlist student perspectives on DE&I plan implementation and assessment efforts.

 We used existing infrastructure to encourage student voices in the Plan.

 - Launched development of resources to assist units across campus in developing new and using existing infrastructure to facilitate student input

 - Assisted interested units with improving and developing input structures, as needed

 - Developed a website toolkit